-Under the Exelixis Agreement, we are entitled to receive an \$11,000,000 upfront payment.
-In addition, we could be eligible to receive, on a target-by-target basis, up to \$27,500,000 in development milestone payments and up to \$100,000,000 in regulatory milestone payments upon the achievement of specified development and regulatory milestones, respectively, and up to \$262,500,000 in sales milestone payments upon the achievement of specified commercial milestones.
-In the aggregate, we could be eligible to receive up to \$55,000,000 in development milestone payments, \$200,000,000 in regulatory milestone payments, and up to \$525,000,000 in sales milestone payments for both targets under the Exelixis Agreement.
+In addition to the upfront payment of US\$11.0 million received in 2021, in the aggregate, we could be eligible to receive up to US\$55,000,000 in development milestone payments, among which we have received US\$3.0 million in 2022 and US\$3.0 million in 2023, US\$200,000,000 in regulatory milestone payments, and up to US\$525,000,000 in sales milestone payments for both targets under the Exelixis Agreement.
 In addition, we are entitled to receive mid-single-digit percentage net sales-based royalties on products developed under the Exelixis Agreement, subject to certain reductions.
 Royalties, if any, will be payable on a country-by-country and product-by-product basis, until the latest of (i) the tenth anniversary of the first commercial sale of such product in such country, (ii) the expiration of the last-to-expire of certain specified patents that cover such product's composition of matter or method of use as sold in such country or (iii) the expiration of regulatory or data exclusivity for such product in such country.
-As of the date of this annual report, we have received US\$11,000,000 in aggregate payments under the Exelixis Agreement.